 Moyin Oloruntoba

-Young and vibrant Moyin Oloruntoba, Fair Lady magazine’s 2016 rising star, as well as the founder and face behind the YouTube entertainment and celebrity gossip channel, The A1, is an online presence that is hard to ignore.
+Young and vibrant Moyin Oloruntoba, Fair Lady magazine’s 2016 rising star and the founder and face behind the YouTube entertainment and celebrity gossip channel The A1, is an online presence that is hard to ignore.

 With 3 963 subscribers and over 1 million views, the upbeat and vivacious online personality is also a model and radio personality.

-She works with GoodHope FM in Cape Town every Tuesday night while also running her channel that has gained a large following from South African, African and international audiences. – Mhudi Khasu
+She works with GoodHope FM in Cape Town every Tuesday night while also running her channel, which has gained a large following from South African, African, and international audiences. – Mhudi Khasu

 Aqeelah Harron Ally